Tips for Parents shooting sports

 Shooting a package

-A health clubs national office contacted me and wanted me to show how their health club was helping people in the community live healthier lives since becoming involved with the club.
+A health club’s national office contacted me and wanted me to show how their health club was helping people in the community live healthier lives since becoming involved with the club.

 The environmental portrait

 I photographed this engineering professor at Georgia Tech.
-We wanted to show that their clients have great leadership positions in the community.
-I knew I needed something that read Georgia Tech quickly.
-Having the sign behind the professor seemed to be just the thing to work.
+We wanted to show that their clients have significant leadership positions in the community.
+I knew I needed something that read “Georgia Tech” quickly.
+Having the sign behind the professor was the thing to work.

-I also photographed him at one of the icons for the campus, a steam engine, located in the center of campus.
+I also photographed him at one of the icons for the campus, a steam engine located in the center of campus.

 At Work